Clarke & Newman PLLC

 Action: Jury trial demanded.

-Found Guilty of Misdemeanors only : Misdemeanor Assault with a Deadly Weapon ,and Misdemeanor Breaking or Entering.
+Jury Verdict: Found Guilty of Misdemeanors only : Misdemeanor Assault with a Deadly Weapon ,and Misdemeanor Breaking or Entering.
 Misdemeanor Injury to Personal Property (All misdemeanors)

 Outcome: Sentence: Time Served awaiting trial.
 75 days in jail.